umadevi16/apiai-webhook-calculation-dev/README.md

-# Api.ai - webhook calculation implementation.
+# Api.ai - webhook dev calculation implementation.

 This is a really simple webhook implementation that gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.